Suzanne Morgan

 Suzanne, Founder of Sharing Sacred Spaces, is a retired architect and a consultant on liturgical design, who worked at many prominent firms in the Chicago area including Skidmore Owings and Merrill and Loebl, Schlossman, and Hackll, in addition to operating as a sole practitioner.

-In 2010, in a collaborative effort with the Parliament of the World's Religions, Suzanne launched the first Sharing Sacred Spaces pilot program in Chicago.
-The success of the program exanded the Sharing Sacred Spaces to multiple cities nationally and internationally.
+Then in 2010, in a collaborative effort with the Rev. Dirk Ficca and the Parliament of the World's Religions, Suzanne launched the first Sharing Sacred Spaces pilot program in Chicago -- the core of which later became a beacon of interfaith engagement in cities across North America.

 Suzanne holds a B.A. from the University of Wisconsin at Madison and an MBA from the University of Chicago.
 In 2015, Suzanne was the Fetullah Gulen award recipient by the Chicago-based Niagara Foundation for the use of religious architecture for the pursuit of world peace.